codedheartinside/php-apriori/README.md

 $dataInput = new CodedHeartInside\DataMining\Apriori\Data\Input($aprioriConfiguration);
 $dataInput->flushDataSet()
     ->addDataSet($dataSet)
-    ->addDataSet($dataSet); // In this case, the data set is added twice to create more testing data
+    ->addDataSet($dataSet) // In this case, the data set is added twice to create more testing data ;
 ```

 ## Running the algorithm